vallis/mc3pta/README.md

 # mc3pta #

 This is the JPL's group Bayesian-inference pipeline for the [first IPTA mock data challenge](http://www.ipta4gw.org/?page_id=89).
+See also our [submission](http://www.vallis.org/ipta/submission.html) to the challenge.

 The pipeline estimates GWB and pulsar-noise parameters using Markov-Chain Monte Carlo integration with time-domain covariance-matrix evaluation of likelihoods, following van Haasteren et al. ([2009](http://adsabs.harvard.edu/abs/2009MNRAS.395.1005V)), automatically marginalizing over timing-solution uncertainties.